Skip to main content

 Navigating the Future VI

-Navigating the Future VI (NFVI) will consider the role of the Ocean in the global Earth system, and hence propose recommendations on marine science research needs to support our understanding of this system and global challenges.
+Navigating the Future VI (NFVI) considers the role of the Ocean in the global Earth system, and hence proposes recommendations on marine science research needs to support our understanding of this system and global challenges.

 Output